lacoseismic/nshmp-haz/etc/examples/7-disaggregation/README.md

       └─ ...
 ```

-Note that in the output above, there are only deaggregation results for
+Note that in the output above, there are only disaggregation results for subduction GMMs
-subduction GMMs (e.g. `AM_09_INTERFACE_BASIN`) for sites closer to the Cascadia subduction zone;
+(e.g. `AM_09_INTERFACE_BASIN`) for sites closer to the Cascadia subduction zone; empty results
-empty results will not be saved.
+will not be saved.

 <!-- markdownlint-disable MD001 -->
 #### Next: [Example 8 – Earthquake probabilities and rates](../8-probabilities/README.md)